With its work in the treatment of pediatric pain, Children’s Minnesota opens new doors, literally.

 The Kiran Stordalen and Horst Rechelbacher Pediatric Pain, Palliative and Integrative Medicine Clinic officially opened Jan.
 6.

 PHOTO GALLERY: The Kiran Stordalen and Horst Rechelbacher Pediatric Pain, Palliative and Integrative Medicine Clinic opened Jan.
-6, 2015, at Children’s Hospitals and Clinics of Minnesota’s Minneapolis campus.
+6, 2015, at Children’s Minnesota’s Minneapolis campus.